alexUXUI/Comparing-Federation-Implementations/README.md

    - Ability to modify share scope configuration after initialization
    - Support for multiple independent share scopes

-2. **State Management**
-   - Scope-specific state isolation
-   - Singleton management across micro-frontends
-   - Versioned state containers

-3. **Dependency Isolation**
+2. **Dependency Isolation**
    - Separate share scopes for different parts of the application
    - Version conflict resolution within each scope
    - Independent upgrade paths for shared dependencies
+   - Singleton management across micro-frontends

 Native Federation, in contrast, relies on the browser's global module system, which means: